Denny Field (Washington)

+Prior to the 1901 season, university students proposed playing games on campus grounds rather than at the Athletic Park on Capitol Hill.

 On Saturday, November 6, 1920, the final game at Denny Field was played, a 3–0 loss to Stanford; the only scoring was a drop-kicked field goal in the second quarter.
 Three weeks later, the UW Sun Dodgers hosted Dartmouth of New Hampshire in the inaugural game of the venue later known as Husky Stadium; the visitors won 28–7 on November 27.

 Denny Field is near the northern edge of campus at an approximate elevation of 190 ft above sea level.
 It is located south of the intersection of NE 45th Street and 20th Avenue NE, by Hutchinson Hall and Hansee Hall.